elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-techniques-can-be-used-to-develop-confidence-in-communication.md

 url: /learn/education-studies/questions/what-techniques-can-be-used-to-develop-confidence-in-communication
 score: -1.0
 related_article1:
-    id: 168858
+    id: 168876
-    title: What are the key purposes of oral exams and how do they measure a student's abilities?
+    title: >-
+        What techniques can be used to conclude a piece of writing with impact?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-purposes-of-oral-exams-and-how-do-they-measure-a-students-abilities
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-conclude-a-piece-of-writing-with-impact
 related_article2:
-    id: 168876
+    id: 168860
+    title: >-
-    title: What techniques can be used to conclude a piece of writing with impact?
+        What strategies can be used to handle unexpected questions during an interview?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-conclude-a-piece-of-writing-with-impact
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-handle-unexpected-questions-during-an-interview
 related_article3:
-    id: 168870
+    id: 168874
-    title: What is lateral thinking and how can it be applied to problem-solving?
+    title: >-
+        In what ways can AI tools enhance writing skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
+    url: /learn/education-studies/questions/in-what-ways-can-ai-tools-enhance-writing-skills
 related_article4:
-    id: 168861
+    id: 168863
-    title: Why are co-curricular activities important in interviews, and how can they demonstrate personal qualities?
+    title: >-
+        How can clarity and thoughtfulness enhance effective communication?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-cocurricular-activities-important-in-interviews-and-how-can-they-demonstrate-personal-qualities
+    url: /learn/education-studies/questions/how-can-clarity-and-thoughtfulness-enhance-effective-communication
 related_article5:
-    id: 168877
+    id: 168864
-    title: How can complex concepts be simplified for better understanding?
+    title: >-
+        What are the essential components of a well-structured essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-complex-concepts-be-simplified-for-better-understanding
+    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-essay
 ---

 &nbsp;